tbcarver/LowComplexityGuidanceWebApp/readme.guidelines.md

 **Avoid** any js resources that are not versioned.

 **Why?** When caching all static resources for 1 year it is necessary to load static resources that have changed.

+## JavaScript

+**Do** return from only one place in a function.

+**Except** the nearly the entirety of the function is a simple if else.

+**Why?** Makes it easier to know where the function is exiting.
+Allows for easier placement of breakpoints at the exit of the function.